canjs/canjs/docs/can-guides/commitment/recipes/weather-report/weather-report.md

 ### The problem

-Get the basic setup for a CanJS app (in a JS Bin) setup by:
+Get the basic setup for a CanJS app (in a CodePen) setup by:

 1. Creating a template that outputs the pre-constructed HTML.
 2. Defining a `WeatherViewModel` constructor function.